 Perform a skin scraping to look for mites.

-A fungal culture of the hair may be performed to check for ringworm.
+A fungal culture to check for ringworm.

 If hypothyroidism or hyperthyroidism are suspected, your veterinarian will perform a thyroid test.